tzbob/s-mt-frp/README.md

 ### Examples

-"smtfrp/examples" contains some small demo applications:
+"smtfrp/examples" contains some small demo applications;

-- ```EasyHTML``` demonstrates how additional JavaScript modules can be defined.
+- ```EasyHTML``` demonstrates how additional JavaScript modules can be defined,
-- ```EchoProg``` is the simplest example, a message is taken to the server anonymously and broadcasted to all connections.
+- ```EchoProg``` is the simplest example, a message is taken to the server anonymously and broadcasted to all connections,
-- ```GuestbookProg``` introduces an example to keep state on the server.
+- ```GuestbookProg``` introduces an example to keep state on the server,
-- ```BasicChatProg``` is a simple implementation of a chat application.
+- ```BasicChatProg``` is a simple implementation of a chat application,
-- ```ChatProg``` extends on the simple chat implementation and adds private messaging, this example displays the expressive power of our approach when dealing with connection identification.
+- ```ChatProg``` extends on the simple chat implementation and adds private messaging, this example displays the expressive power of our approach when dealing with connection identification,
+- ```Demo``` demonstrates how a program written using our DSL is made available.

 ### Core